yukirang/second-bookstore/README.md

 My first Vue.js project, trying to complete an online second bookstore.

-This project was initialized in May, 2018.
+This project was initialized in late May, 2018.

+Build Setup

 ```bash